Photovoltaic (Solar) Systems

 Is there a requirement for regular checks?

-It is increasingly common for systems to be remotely monitored (RM) with smart software and a local display which you probably already find very helpful.
+It is increasingly common for systems to be remotely monitored (RM) with smart software and a local display which you probably already find is very helpful.
 It makes it easy to see current usage, check on settings and it can even display input/output information PLUS recall historical trends.

-RM has its limitations though so you might want to engage an experienced person capable of carrying out specific electrical tests on your system; someone who is also able to assess the physical condition of such things as connections, the array structure and any batteries which are conected to your system.
+RM has its limitations though so you might want to also engage an experienced person capable of carrying out specific electrical tests on your system; someone who is also able to assess the physical condition of such things as connections, the array structure and any batteries that are conected to your system.